Directly Terms & Policies

 2.1 “Confidential Information” means the definition ascribed in the Terms (see Terms, Section 7, Confidential Information).

 2.2 “Data Protection Laws” means (a) any applicable law with respect to any Personal Data to which Directly is subject and (b) European Data Protection Laws.

 2.3 “Data Subject Request” means a data subject’s request to exercise that person’s rights under Data Protection Laws in respect of that person’s Personal Data, including, without limitation, the right to access, correct, amend, transfer, obtain a copy of, object to the Processing of, restrict the Processing of or delete such Personal Data.

 2.4 “European Data Protection Laws” means the GDPR, Directive 2002/58/EC concerning the processing of personal data and the protection of privacy in the electronic communications sector (Directive on privacy and electronic communications), any national laws or regulations implementing the foregoing Directives, any applicable legislation of European Union Member States passed to implement the foregoing and any other applicable data protection, privacy or data security laws or regulations in the European Economic Area, United Kingdom, Switzerland or any other applicable European jurisdiction, in each case, as they may be amended, replaced or supplemented from time to time.

-2.5 “Expert” means a natural person who is a party to this DPA.
+2.5 “Expert User(s)” means a natural person who is a party to this DPA.

-2.6 “Personal Data” means any information about an identified or identifiable natural person and any other “personal data” governed by applicable Data Protection Laws that Expert Processes in connection with the Expert’s performance of the Services.
+2.6 “Personal Data” means any information about an identified or identifiable natural person and any other “personal data” governed by applicable Data Protection Laws that Expert User processes in connection with the Expert User’s performance of the Services.